-If you’re first reaction is ‘What possible reasons are there to go camping?’ ‘ You’ll never get me in a tent!’ then read on, we might not persuade you straight off but maybe we’ll pique your interest enough that you may consider it.
+If your first reaction is ‘What possible reasons are there to go camping?’ ‘ You’ll never get me in a tent!’ then read on, we might not persuade you straight off but maybe we’ll pique your interest enough that you may consider it.

 Are you worried about cooking in the open?